Just sit right back and you’ll hear a tale.

 My Dad is a genius.
 He can fix anything… when I was little, I thought he actually learned it all from watching The Professor (Russell Johnson) because that is what he told me.
 He never was able to pick up Japanese submarines using coconuts shells and the metal from an old pair of earrings from Ginger (Tina Louise).
 But that did not matter, I never wanted to speak Japanese anyway.

-My Uncle Walt was my real life Thurston Howell, lll (Jim Backus) and his wife, my Aunt Eva, was a spitting image of “Lovey” (Natalie Schafer) They were rich.
+My Uncle Walt was my real-life Thurston Howell, lll (Jim Backus) and his wife, my Aunt Eva, was a spitting image of “Lovey” (Natalie Schafer) They were rich.
 Not Bill Gates rich, but they were like Brad Pitt rich.
 Whenever they came to visit from the east coast it was just like Christmas all over again.
 No expenses were spared.
 They were always going on boat cruises.
-But the boats they were cruising on were more like the SS Titanic than the SS Minow.
-Many nights I cried myself to sleep thinking they were going to end up ship-wrecked, and as castaways on a deserted island somewhere.
+But the boats they were cruising on were more like the SS Titanic than the S.S.
+Minnow.
+(The S.S.
+Minnow was actually named after the 1961 FCC Chairman, Newton Minow.
+Now you know) Many nights I cried myself to sleep thinking my Aunt and Uncle, were going to end up ship-wrecked and end up as castaways on a deserted island somewhere.
 My very first wet dream involved just me and Mary Ann stranded on a desert island.
+Is that TMI?

 I loved everything about Gilligan’s Island because it did teach me things.
 Here are Mr. Brick’s top 5 takeaways from watching Gilligan’s Island:

-- If someone is fat, they should always sleep in the bottom hammock
+- If someone is fat, they should always sleep in the bottom hammock.
+Word

-- Don’t leave home without a cell phone with GPS
+- Don’t leave home without a cell phone because it has GPS

 - Movie Stars wear makeup to bed